 Psychiatric Service Dog?

-- Request an application through our Apply for a Service Dog page
+- Submit an application through our Apply for a Service Dog page

 - If accepted, we will contact you to schedule a phone consultation: The consultation is an average of 60 minutes during which we discuss realistic expectations of how a service dog can assist you, and to make sure you are a good fit for one of our dogs.